markproy/bird-classification-workshop/docs/lab1-image-prep.md

 ## Download the images

+### About the NABirds images

 This workshop leverages the [NABirds]( http://dl.allaboutbirds.org/nabirds) dataset, which is provided by the [Cornell Lab of Ornithology](http://merlin.allaboutbirds.org/the-story/) whose mission is to help people answer the question "What is that bird?"
 The licensing agreement does not permit us to distribute their dataset.
 Instead, your instructor will provide a temporary link to use a subset of bird species during this workshop.

 The full dataset contains nearly 50,000 images, and the compressed download file is around 9 GB.
 In addition to a long download time, using a dataset of this size would take many hours to train a neural network.
 That is not practical in a 2-hour workshop.
 If you would like to work with the full dataset later on to continue your learning, you can go [here](http://dl.allaboutbirds.org/nabirds) to register to download it yourself for non-commercial research purposes.

+### Download the images for the workshop

-For the workshop, use the instructor-provided URL to download 'sample_images.zip', saving it to the root directory of the workshop file structure.
+For the workshop, use the instructor-provided URL to download `sample_images.zip`, saving it to the root directory of the workshop file structure.
 This zip file contains bird images for a subset of species that will be used for the workshop.
-Extract the zip file into the 'images' directory at the root of the workshop file structure.
+Extract the zip file into the `images` directory at the root of the workshop file structure.
+This directory is provided as empty in the initial repository.

+If you prefer to run a script after downloading the zip file to the root directory, use the following command from the `lab1` directory.

+On Windows: `unzip_images.bat`

+On Mac: `source unzip_images.sh`

 ## Explore the dataset